Shubbu03/smartseek-ext/README.md

 3. It tracks your progress and saves it locally 💾
 4. When you open the same video again, it resumes from your last watched timestamp 🎯

+### Using v2 Features

+- **Star Videos**: Click the star icon on any video thumbnail to add it to favorites
+- **Filter Views**: Use the dropdown next to the view title to switch between Recent Saves, Music Videos, and Favourites
+- **Music Detection**: Enable "Save Music Videos" in settings to save only music videos, or keep it off to save all videos
+- **Customize Default View**: Set your preferred view (Recent/Music/Favourites) in Settings → Default View

 ## 🧪 Tech Stack

 - [WXT](https://wxt.dev) for modern Web Extension dev
 - TypeScript + React (for popup UI)
 - Tailwind CSS (for styling)
+- React Icons (for consistent iconography)
 - Chrome Extension Manifest v3
+- Chrome Storage API (for local data persistence)

 ## 🛠 Installation (for local development)